Lindsay Rappaport: Storylines

 After her release, Lindsay confides in R.J. that she had indeed faked a breakdown to avoid prosecution for murder.
 R.J. writes Lindsay a letter thanking her for confiding in him.
 The letter gets mixed with Nora's court filings, though, and Nora forces Lindsay to reveal her secret.
 Lindsay's attorney attempts to get her murder charges dropped on double jeopardy but fails, and she pleads guilty.
 Bo visits Lindsay in jail on August 27, 2008.
+Hickland appears as a vision of Lindsay in Rex Balsom’s dream sequence on October 1, 2008.
 Bo visits Lindsay in Statesville again on July 30 and 31, 2009.
-Hickland appears again as a vision of Lindsay Rex Balsom’s dream sequence on October 1, 2009.

 During the Statesville Prison break in January 2012, Lindsay breaks into Bo's apartment to warn him about the plan of Troy MacIver to kidnap Nora.
 Bo and Lindsay thwart Troy’s plans.
 Nora thanks Lindsay for saving their lives and agrees to a truce.
 Bo and Nora promise Lindsay to do everything they can to get her paroled.
 As Lindsay leaves, she has a smirk on her face and the audience is left to wonder where Lindsay went.
 Catherine Hickland stated she purposefully played up that moment ambiguously to leave story options open for the Prospect Park continuation of One Life to Live.

+Reception

+For her portrayal of Lindsay, Hickland was nominated in the category of Female Scene Stealer at the 15th Soap Opera Digest Awards.